 13. Meet someone who lived during that time.

-This is obviously impossible for your Colonial study, but can be done for many of the recent events in the 20th century from 9/11 to JFK’s assassination.
+This may be impossible for your Colonial study, but can be done for many of the recent events in the 20th century from 9/11 to JFK’s assassination.

 14. Try to recreate the time period and really “go back in time.”

-Eat 40s rations, recreate a Victorian-era tea party, host a roaring ’20s costume party – have fun!
+Eat food inspired by America’s rations during World War II, recreate a Victorian-era tea party, host a roaring ’20s costume party – have fun!

 15. Listen to music from the time.